AmadeusloveIris/GraphNovo/README.md

 ## Usage
 This project use hydra to manage configure file and use wandb to visiualize training step.
 If you are not familiar with them, please go to: <https://hydra.cc>(hydra) and <https://wandb.ai>(Weights & Biases)

+## Hardware Requirement
+For model training, we suggests utilizing an 80GB A100 GPU.

+For model inferencing, our tests have shown that a 16GB V100 GPU performs well.

+In case you plan to build a graph from scratch, ensure that you have access to a server with over 500GB of RAM.

 ### Setup
 For envrionment prepare, please use conda:
 ~~~